 Client repos without admin.
 Only Copilot works here.
 If you need Claude-level review on client code, either get admin access or use the terminal agent locally before pushing.

-PR-level agents are useful but not transformative.
-They save time on routine tasks — fixing CI failures, catching obvious issues, adding test cases.
+PR-level agents save time on routine tasks: fixing CI failures, catching obvious issues, adding test cases.
 The 10 minutes you'd spend debugging a linter error becomes 30 seconds of @copilot fix this.

-But they don't replace thinking about code.
-The architecture decisions, the subtle bugs, the "is this the right approach" questions — those still need human judgment.
+They don't replace thinking about code.
+Architecture decisions, subtle bugs, the "is this the right approach" questions still need human judgement.
 AI in the PR layer is an assistant, not a reviewer.

 The multi-layer approach works because each layer handles different scales:

-Use all three, match the tool to the task, and don't expect any of them to replace understanding your own code.
+Match the tool to the task and don't expect any of them to replace understanding your own code.

 AI Coding Workflow Series: